 April 25, 2019: On Fox News, Trump suggests that Ukraine interfered in 2016.
 "I would imagine (Barr) would want to see this," he says.
 "People have been saying this whole — the concept of Ukraine, they have been talking about it actually for a long time."

 Spring 2019: Hunter Biden leaves Burisma.
 There are conflicting reports as to whether the younger Biden’s departure occurred before or after the elder Biden announced his presidential run.
 (Biden’s campaign, Hunter Biden’s attorney, Burisma Holdings and a lawyer for the company did not respond to multiple requests for the date of Hunter Biden’s departure.)

-May 19, 2019: In a Fox News interview, Trump claims Joe Biden pushed Ukraine to oust Shokin in order to block the prosecution of Hunter Biden.
+May 19, 2019: On Fox News, Trump claims Biden pushed for Shokin's ouster to protect his son.
 This claim is inconsistent with statements from Lutsenko and other former Ukrainian prosecutors and anti-corruption activists.

 "The prosecutor was after (Biden’s) son," Trump says.
 "Then he said, 'If you fire the prosecutor, you'll be okay.
 And if you don't fire the prosecutor, 'We're not giving you $2 billion in loan guarantees,' or whatever he was supposed to give.
 Can you imagine if I did that?"